Dinesh-7021/Employee-Burnout-Prediction/README.md

-#Employee-Burnout-Prediction

-# 🔥 Employee Burnout Analysis & Prediction 🏢💻
+#  Employee Burnout Analysis & Prediction 🏢💻

 A **machine learning-powered predictive model** that identifies early signs of **employee burnout**, providing organizations with data-driven insights for proactive intervention.